Navaneeth2004/simple-auth-app/README.md

 # Simple Social Auth with Node.js & React

-A super simple Google and Facebook authentication system using Grant (no Passport) and React.
+A super simple Google and Facebook authentication system using Grant and React.

 ## Prerequisites